2014 Gaza Valley airstrike: Consequences

 Captain Derrick Anderson, through the use of his own lawyers, was ultimately cleared of any responsibility in the strike and faced no punitive action, however the incident led to end of his military career.
 The Air Force JTAC who called in the strike was ultimately forced out of the special operations community.
 Despite the flaws in the Sniper Pod, no plans have been made fix the issue, however B-1B crews have been made aware of the critical flaw and received retraining on the device as a result.
 No changes have been made to the B-1B's use as a close air support platform.
-According to Woody Studenmund, the father of one of the soldiers killed in the awry strike, "None of the other mistakes mattered, none of them mattered.
+According to Woody Studenmund, the father of one of the soldiers killed in the air strike, "None of the other mistakes mattered, none of them mattered.
 When we send our soldiers into battle, it's wrong to have them using a weapon system which isn't capable of doing what it's supposed to be doing.
 It's not murder, but it's close."